How are Internal Check and Internal Audit different?

 Similarities between Internal Check and Internal Audits

-Internal check and internal audit do have similarities as both are vital in the effectiveness of an organization’s internal control, risk management, and governance processes.
+There are some similarities between internal check and internal audit, since both are essential in the workings of the internal control, risk management, and governance functions of an organization.

-- While Internal checks prevent errors, irregularities, and fraud by complying with the law, regulations, and internal policies, Internal audit further helps in improving the overall control environment of the organization.
+• While Internal checks ensure the prevention of errors, irregularities, and fraud in the organization by following the law, and other provisions.
+Internal audit facilitates the enhancement of the control environment in the organization.

-- Both are designed to identify and assess any kind of risk the organization is going to face.
-These are the practices to mitigate these risks.
+• Both are used in identifying and evaluating different risks the organization is going to encounter.
+These are the processes that belong to mitigating risks.

-- Both processes also involve reviewing and examining the financial transaction, processes, and operations of the company for any possible deviation from set policies and procedures.
+• In addition, both procedures entail analyzing and scrutinizing the financial transaction, process, and activities of the company for any possible deviations in the set policies and procedures.

 Conclusion

-In summary, while both internal audit and internal check contributes to an organization’s internal control framework, they differ in terms of scope, independence, and execution.
+To conclude, though both internal audit and internal check are important for an organization's internal control framework, both are different in scope, independence, and implementation.

 Internal check is an ongoing process of internal control and verification fixed within day-to-day operations, whereas on the other hand, internal audit is a formally and periodically conducted assessment to provide assurance, recommendation and evaluation of company’s internal controls and policies adapted to minimize risk.